ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `initializer` (default `null`): the initializer to use.
 If `null`, the default initialized of each variable is used (`glorot_uniform` in most cases).
 Options are: `constant`, `identity`, `zeros`, `ones`, `orthogonal`, `normal`, `uniform`, `truncated_normal`, `variance_scaling`, `glorot_normal`, `glorot_uniform`, `xavier_normal`, `xavier_uniform`, `he_normal`, `he_uniform`, `lecun_normal`, `lecun_uniform`.
 Alternatively it is possible to specify a dictionary with a key `type` that identifies the type of initializer and other keys for its parameters, e.g. `{type: normal, mean: 0, stddev: 0}`.
 To know the parameters of each initializer, please refer to [TensorFlow's documentation](https://www.tensorflow.org/api_docs/python/tf/keras/initializers).
 - `regularize` (default `true`): if `true` the embedding weights are added to the set of weights that get regularized by a regularization loss (if the `regularization_lambda` in `training` is greater than 0).

-Example date feature entry in the output features list using a wave encoder:
+Example date feature entry in the input features list using a wave encoder:

 ```yaml
 name: date_csv_column_name